DPIPWE/LIST_Tools_Pro_Addin/README.md

 # LIST_Tools_Pro_Addin

-This ESRI Addin toolbar, for ArcGIS Pro 2.* provides quick access to theLIST.
+This ESRI Addin toolbar, for ArcGIS Pro 2.6+ (Not Pro 3.*) provides quick access to theLIST.
 These services are focused on the Australian state of Tasmania.
 Also included is a tool to syncronize Google Earth with ArcGIS Pro.
 This Addin is provided by [Land Tasmania](http://nre.tas.gov.au/land-tasmania).

 [**TheLIST**](https://www.thelist.tas.gov.au/app/content/home)  is a contemporary online service that provides access to integrated land and property information service.
 [LISTMap](https://maps.thelist.tas.gov.au/listmap/app/list/map) allows users to view and create maps from hundreds of authoritative spatial datasets, and find out more about the information shown on those maps.